-- 1. Set up a column of air-dry, moist and mulched soil equidistant beneath a heat lamp.
+- 1. Set up a column of air-dry soil directly beneath a heat lamp.
 Dial thermometers are provided which should be inserted at three depths (1cm, 3cm and 5cm) in the column.
 Record the initial temperature at each depth by pushing the probe into the holes at the side of the column and waiting until a stable reading can be obtained.
-Plot temperatures on the top Soil Temperature Plots graph.
-Is there temperature variation?
-If so calibrate thermometers.
-If not, record temperatures on plot. - 2.
+Plot temperatures on the top graph (next page).
+Is there a temperature gradient? - 2.
 Turn on the heat lamp.
 Measure the temperatures at the three depths again after exactly five minutes.
 Plot the temperatures on the graph.
 Is there a gradient? - 3.
 After another 5 minutes of heating, record and plot the temperature a third time.
 Repeat. - 4.
-Turn off lamp and leave the thermometers inserted.
-Plot temperature changes every five minutes for 15 minutes.

-Explain the temperature profiles in terms of thermal conductivity and heat capacity:
+Turn of lamp and leave the thermometer inserted in the deepest (5cm) position.
+Watch for any temperature change for 15 minutes.
+Explain the result. - 5.
+Now remove the dry soil column and replace in EXACTLY the same position under the lamp a second column of the same soil which is field moist. - 6.
+Insert the thermometers and record the initial temperature (as in step 1).
+Plot on the bottom graph (next page). - 7.
+Turn on the heat lamp.
+Record and plot temperatures on the graph after 5 minutes and twice more after a 5 minute interval (as in steps 2, 3 and 4 above).
+Compare these results with the results for the dry soil.
+Explain any difference in behavior. - 8.
+Remove this soil column and replace with an air-dry column in EXACTLY the same position.
+Apply surface mulch to this column.
+NB: YOU WILL NEED TO MONITOR THIS TREATMENT AT ALL TIMES AS THE MULCH MAY IGNITE!Repeat the heating process (steps 2, 3 and 4) and plot the temperatures on the top graph (next page).
+Explain the results. - 9.
+Interpret all of the results in terms of your understanding of thermal conductivity and heat capacity.